MohsenEbrahimi86/ACFCP-notes/Module5/DNS-GeoCast.md

 ### 📝 Bottom Line

 There is **no official "DNS GeoCast" protocol**, but the concept refers to **geolocation-aware DNS responses** — a powerful tool used by global services to optimize delivery.
 It’s a key part of modern **CDNs, cloud platforms, and global applications**.

-Let me know if you'd like to set up a simple GeoDNS-like system using Python or open-source tools!